tiagoroxo/MigrationToTeamsDNSCheck/README.md

 # MigrationToTeamsDNSCheck
-Powershell Script used to query all Skype for Business hardcoded DNS's to all your Domains part of the tenant, to help you detect your current configuration, and help you migrate the tenant Coexistance mode to TeamsOnly.
+Powershell Script used to query Skype for Business hardcoded DNS's to all your Domains part of the tenant, help you detect your current configuration, and help you migrate the tenant Coexistance mode to TeamsOnly.
 ##  Intructions:
 ####  1. Open PowerShell and run the following cmdlet: "Set-ExecutionPolicy -ExecutionPolicy Unrestricted"
+####  2. Install/Update Microsoft Teams Powershell Module.
-####  2. Install Azure AD Module.Open PowerShell and run the following cmdlet: "Install-Module -Name AzureAD"
+Install: Open PowerShell and run the following cmdlet: "Install-Module -Name MicrosoftTeams"
+Update: Open PowerShell and run the following cmdlet: "IUpdate-Module MicrosoftTeams"
 ####  3. You will need Office 365 admin rights to get the list of domains automatically.
 ####  4. Once the above steps are completed, you can execute the script.
 Open a Powershell and execute scrip: MigrationToTeamsDNSCheck VXX.ps1
 ####